 individually customised with

 Once a week, like a ritual regularly enacted to keep a friendship alive, Hugo visits me in the studio.
-He always brings a selection of clothes -found, vintage and new- from his personal archive.
+They always bring a selection of clothes -found, vintage and new- from their personal archive.
 Things collected here and there, like a prayer skirt from Temple Mount in Jerusalem, a Charles Jeffrey Loverboy kilt, or a pair of Tabi boots from a collaboration between Maison Margiela and DSM.

 We play.
 We improvise.
 There is never a plan.
 We follow a manifesto we wrote with our friend Travis outlining three mindfulness principles in the studio’s practice.